Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_Horizon_for_Data_Governance/getting_started_with_horizon_for_data_governance_in_snowflake.md

 Now we can GRANT our Role to the User we are currently logged in as and use that role
 ```
 GRANT ROLE HRZN_DATA_ANALYST TO USER identifier($MY_USER_ID);

-USE ROLE HRZN_DATA_ENGINEER;
 ```

 ### Data Quality Monitoring

 Within Snowflake, you can measure the quality of your data by using Data Metric Functions.
 Using these, we want to ensure that there are not duplicate or invalid Customer Email Addresses present in our system.
-While our team works to resolve any existing bad records, we will work to monitor these occuring moving forward.
+While our team works to resolve any existing bad records, as a data engineer, we will work to monitor these occuring moving forward.

 #### Creating Data Metric functions
 Within this step, we will walk through adding Data Metric Functions to our Customer Order Table to capture Duplicate and Invalid Email Address counts everytime data is updated.

 Creating a System DMF by first setting a schedule on the table and then setting the metrics
 ```
+USE ROLE HRZN_DATA_ENGINEER;
 --Schedule
 ALTER TABLE HRZN_DB.HRZN_SCH.CUSTOMER SET DATA_METRIC_SCHEDULE = 'TRIGGER_ON_CHANGES';